WordPress/gutenberg/docs/contributors/testing-overview.md

 * The time it takes for the browser to respond when typing.
 * The time it takes to select a block.

-Performance tests are in fact end 2 end tests running the editor and capturing these measures.
+Performance tests are end-to-end tests running the editor and capturing these measures.
 To run the tests, make sure you have an e2e testing environment ready and run the following command:

 ```
 npm run test-performance